-Alongside this, we are continuing to work with external providers and professionals to seek a wide array of support opportunities that can be made available to student to address the needs identified through surveys conducted with students, staff and parents/carers.
+We are continuing to work with external providers and professionals to seek a wide array of support opportunities that can be made available to student to address the needs identified through surveys conducted with students, staff and parents/carers.

-In 2023-24, the ambition as a part of the three-year PP plan will be to further develop an enhanced means of tracking the individual PP support/expenditure to determine the overall effectiveness of interventions that have been used.
+In 2024-25, the ambition as a part of the three-year PP plan will be to further embed an enhanced means of tracking the individual PP support/expenditure to determine the overall effectiveness of interventions that have been used.

-1 - 2022-23: Academic Achievement
+1 - 2023-24: Academic Achievement